 The following theorem is an immediate consequence of Theorems \ref{thm_wiener} and \ref{thm_equivalence}.

-\begin{theorem} Assume Conditions \ref{cond1} and \ref{cond2} hold.
-Let $\Omega$ be a bounded open subset of $\mathbb{R}^d$ with $d\ge 3$.
-A point $x_0 \in \partial \Omega$ is a regular point for $L$ if and only if $x_0$ is a regular point for the Laplace operator. \end{theorem}
+\begin{theorem} Assume that Conditions \ref{cond1} and \ref{cond2} hold.
+Let $\Omega$ be a bounded open subset of $\mathbb R^d$, $d \ge 3$.
+Then a point $x_0\in\partial\Omega$ is regular with respect to $L^*$ if and only if it is regular with respect to the Laplacian. \end{theorem}

-\begin{definition} We define a domain $\Omega$ as a regular domain if every point on its boundary $\partial \Omega$ is a regular point with respect to the Laplace's operator. \end{definition}
+\begin{definition} We define a domain $\Omega$ as a regular domain if every point on its boundary $\partial \Omega$ is a regular point with respect to the Laplacian. \end{definition}